Updated for Patch 2.8

 Itto Triple Geo

 If your Itto team runs pre-C4 Gorou, it is viable to run Thoma in the last slot for buffs from his C6 and artifact sets, who can provide the shield necessary for the damage increase and Geo resistance decrease from Geo party resonance, while providing extra protection for the team.
-It is important to note that in this team.
-Thoma’s ER requirements are extremely high pre-C4, and thus it is only recommended after C4.
+It is important to note that in this team Thoma’s ER requirements are extremely high pre-C4, and thus it is only recommended after C4.
+Further, he is generally always worse than Zhongli in this slot – however, at C6, he can be comparable to other options.

 I hope this guide was useful!
 If you have feedback to give or questions to ask, contact me on Discord (Raven#9205).
 This guide will be updated regularly as new content comes out to keep it up to date.